 Once an official complaint/ allegation has been made the Designated Officer’s role is to:

-Timescales: Referrals to the DSL must be made within 24 hours of the incident.
-The DSL has 3- 5 working days and where a Designated safeguarding lead strategy meeting is appropriate the designated safeguarding leading will arrange the initial meeting to include the employer and relevant multi- agency partners.
-Allegations should be resolved within three months.
+Timescales: Referrals to the DO regarding the allegation must be made without delay.
+The DO has 3- 5 working days and where a Designated Officer strategy meeting is appropriate the designated officer will arrange the initial meeting to include the employer and relevant multi- agency partners.

 In accordance with the Footsteps Daycare disciplinary procedure the Nursery Manager will suspend the member of staff on a full pay or exclude a student for the duration of the investigation.
 This is not to admit that the alleged incident has taken place but is to protect the staff as well as children and families throughout the process.